rabogan/odin-recipes/README.md

 # odin-recipes
 A Simple Refresher on Website Building

-The current project is just a simple (no CSS website) that displays a bunch of recipes
+The current project is just a simple (no CSS website) that displays a bunch of recipes.
+Practice the use of Git from the command line